IoT CCTV Cameras

-IoT CCTV Cameras are witnessing a global surge in installations, aiming to enhance security across personal, business, and government domains.
-Predictions indicate that by 2021, approximately 1 billion CCTV cameras will be operational, reinforcing the vigilance landscape.
+IoT CCTV cameras are witnessing a global surge in installations, aimed at enhancing security across personal, business, and government domains.
+Predictions indicated that by 2021, approximately 1 billion CCTV cameras were expected to be operational, reinforcing the vigilance landscape.

 CCTV IoT Devices

 In today’s ever evolving world, many home and office security cameras are actually IoT Hardware devices.
-This means that they are connected to the internet.
-As with all IoT devices, there are many benefits that come with internet-connected CCTV cameras.
-Primarily, real-time footage is displayed, and this can be viewed on users’ phones from anywhere in the world via an app, making monitoring efforts much easier.
-Some cameras support two-way communication – essentially acting like a baby monitor.
-And, for cameras that are used on front doors, the user can see exactly who is ringing the bell and open it remotely.
-Ah yes, the various ways in which IoT devices can make us lazier.
+This means they are connected to the internet.
+As with all IoT devices, there are numerous benefits to internet-connected CCTV cameras.
+Primarily, real-time footage can be displayed and viewed on users’ phones from anywhere in the world via an app, making monitoring much easier.
+Some cameras support two-way communication, essentially acting like a baby monitor.
+For cameras used at front doors, users can see who is ringing the bell and open it remotely.
+This illustrates the convenience IoT devices bring, though sometimes at the cost of user vigilance.

-But, like all IoT devices, there are also a plethora of IoT security vulnerabilities and risks.
-Connected devices expand the attack surface, making it easier to conduct cyberattacks.
-IoT devices have an IP address which can be found by bad actors.
-And many also have simple default passwords that users do not change.
-This makes it extremely easy for an attacker to hack the device.
-Furthermore, being an IoT device, the camera has access to vast amounts of data which makes it an appealing target.
+However, like all IoT devices, these cameras also present numerous security vulnerabilities and risks.
+Connected devices expand the attack surface, making cyberattacks easier to execute.
+IoT devices have an IP address, which can be discovered by bad actors.
+Many also have simple default passwords that users often fail to change, making them highly susceptible to hacking.
+Furthermore, IoT cameras collect vast amounts of data, making them appealing targets for attackers.

-IoT security vulnerabilities are a longstanding issue that require urgent attention.
-Many IoT devices lack sufficient security measures and often go unprotected due to their seemingly harmless nature.
-Traditional endpoint and network protection software is ineffective against IoT threats, as it cannot accurately identify, monitor, or secure these smart devices.
+IoT security vulnerabilities are a longstanding issue that requires urgent attention.
+Many IoT devices lack sufficient security measures and often remain unprotected due to their seemingly harmless nature.
+Traditional endpoint and network protection software is often ineffective against IoT threats, as it cannot accurately identify, monitor, or secure these devices.

 IoT Cameras and Hardware Attacks

-Cameras are not typically thought of as connected devices; therefore, they are not considered to be an IoT security risk.
-However, IoT devices are highly susceptible to hardware attacks – either through a spoofed peripheral, or a network implant… And internet-connected IoT CCTV cameras are no exception.
-They can be used in a variety of ways to harm an organization.
-The camera can be the target of a hardware attack or could assist in facilitating a future hardware attack.
+Cameras are not typically considered connected devices, so they are often overlooked as IoT security risk.
+However, IoT devices are highly susceptible to hardware attacks, either through a spoofed peripheral, or a network implant.
+Internet-connected IoT CCTV cameras are no exception.
+They can be used in a variety of ways to compromise an organization.
+A camera can be a target itself or serve as a conduit for future hardware attacks.

 DDoS Attack

-The CCTV camera might be used to conduct a distributed denial of service (DDoS) attack.
-Not only does this cause major disruptions, but it can also act as a distraction for other, more harmful, attacks.
-In 2018, the Mirai malware began targeting IoT CCTV cameras to turn them into bots, making up a botnet that caused a DDoS attack which left much of the internet inaccessible on the US east coast (The Mirai botnet explained: How teen scammers and CCTV cameras almost brought down the internet).
+CCTV cameras can be exploited to conduct distributed denial of service (DDoS) attacks.
+These attacks not only cause major disruptions but can also act as a distraction for other, more damaging attacks.
+In 2018, the Mirai malware targeted IoT CCTV cameras to turn them into bots, creating a botnet that caused a DDoS attack, which left much of the internet inaccessible on the US East Coast (source: The Mirai Botnet Explained).

-Since IoT devices obtain large amounts of data in order to operate efficiently, targeting an internet-connected CCTV camera can provide the attacker with access to usernames, passwords, the camera’s location and time-zone.
-Additionally, the attacker can use the camera as an entry point to further infiltrate the network, potentially gaining access to further sensitive information.
-In a 2017 report, it was discovered that CCTV cameras can be compromised to provide entry to air-gapped networks.
-So, even the most secure networks are not immune to infiltration via IoT CCTV cameras.
+Since IoT devices collect large amounts of data to operate efficiently, targeting an internet-connected CCTV camera can provide attackers with access to usernames, passwords, and even the camera’s location and time zone.
+Additionally, the camera can be used as an entry point to infiltrate the network, potentially exposing sensitive information.
+A 2017 report revealed that compromised CCTV cameras can even provide access to air-gapped networks.
+Thus, even the most secure networks are not immune to infiltration via IoT CCTV cameras.

 Easy Entry into Buildings